Statutory guidance

 Your school could be subject to a maladministration investigation if it does not comply with:

 You should consider taking steps to protect staff involved in administering the tests.
 Misinterpretations about correct test administration can lead to allegations of maladministration.
-To avoid this, ensure all staff, participating pupils and parents understand:
+To avoid this, ensure all staff, participating pupils and their parents understand:

-5. Preparing test administrators
+6. Preparing test administrators

 Headteachers will need to consider the staff resource required to administer the tests.
-We recommend having at least 2 test administrators in each test room, so the headteacher can have confidence in the integrity of test administration.
+We recommend having at least 2 test administrators in each test room so the headteacher can have confidence in the integrity of test administration.

 Internal arrangements should also be in place in case a pupil needs to leave the test room – for example, if they are disruptive or begin to feel unwell.